andrius-siup/gym-app/README.md

 [CSS Validator](https://jigsaw.w3.org/css-validator/)
 ![](assets/images/css-validator.png)

-There was few warnings on the CSS validator, but was easily to fix: in the < section > was written < h1 > and another warning was that < section > was without h2-h6.
+There were few warnings on the CSS validator, but was easily to fix: in the < section > was written < h1 > and another warning was that < section > was without h2-h6.

 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) - I was used it a lot throughout the project.
 Very handy tool.